Cardiogenic shock is when the heart has been damaged so much that it is unable to supply enough blood to the organs of the body.

 To diagnose cardiogenic shock, a catheter (tube) may be placed in the lung artery (right heart catheterization

 ).
-Tests may show that blood is backing up into the lungs and the heart is not pumping properly.
+Tests may show that blood is backing up into the lungs and the heart is not pumping well.

 Other studies may be done to find out why the heart is not working properly.